stateun/stateun.github.io/_pages/about/about.md

 author_profile: true
 ---

 Hello!
-I am Sung Eun Lee, currently pursuing my Master's degree in Statistics at [Seoul National University](https://stat.snu.ac.kr/), where I am a member of the [IDEA Lab](https://idea.snu.ac.kr/yongdai-kim/) (_advisor: Yongdai Kim_).
+I am Sung Eun Lee, currently pursuing my Master's degree in Statistics at _[Seoul National University](https://stat.snu.ac.kr/)_, where I am a member of the _[IDEA Lab](https://idea.snu.ac.kr/yongdai-kim/)_ (_advisor: Yongdai Kim_).
-In my free time, I enjoy working out, especially CrossFit, which I have been focusing on recently and actively participate in through SNUWOD.
-I am also a big baseball fan, and my favorite team is the Samsung Lions.
+In my free time, I enjoy working out, especially CrossFit, which I have been focusing on recently and actively participate in through _SNUWOD_.
+I am also a big baseball fan, and my favorite team is the _Samsung Lions_.
 I am passionate about Artificial Intelligence and actively explore its potential using Python, my primary programming language.

 ---